bioidiap/bob.blitz/doc/c_cpp_api.rst

 .. vim: set fileencoding=utf-8 :
 ..
 Andre Anjos <andre.dos.anjos@gmail.com>
 ..
 Tue 15 Oct 14:59:05 2013
+..
+..
+Copyright (C) 2011-2013 Idiap Research Institute, Martigny, Switzerland

 ===============
  C and C++ API
 ===============

-This section includes information for using the pure C or C++ API for manipulating :py:class:`blitz.array` objects in compiled code.
+This section includes information for using the pure C or C++ API for manipulating :py:class:`xbob.xbob.blitz` objects in compiled code.

 C API
 -----

-The C API of ``blitz.array`` allows users to leverage from automatic converters between :py:class:`numpy.ndarray` and :py:class:`blitz.array` within their own python extensions.
-To use the C API, clients should first, include the header file ``<blitz.array/capi.h>`` on their compilation units and then, make sure to call once ``import_blitz_array()`` at their module instantiation, as explained at the `Python manual
+The C API of ``xbob.blitz`` allows users to leverage from automatic converters between :py:class:`numpy.ndarray` and :py:class:`xbob.blitz.array` within their own python extensions.
+To use the C API, clients should first, include the header file ``<xbob.blitz/capi.h>`` on their compilation units and then, make sure to call once ``import_xbob_blitz()`` at their module instantiation, as explained at the `Python manual
 <http://docs.python.org/2/extending/extending.html#using-capsules>`_.

 Here is a dummy C example showing how to include the header and where to call